Gaining Access to the Property for Repairs and Maintenance

 Note: It has been held that breach of the repairing covenants can also be considered to be breach of the covenant of quiet enjoyment.

-If the landlord or the contractors attempt to enter without permission the tenant could launch a claim for trespass as they have the right over the premises just as an owner-occupier does.
+If the landlord or the contractors attempt to enter without permission the tenant can launch a claim for trespass as they have the right over the premises just as an owner-occupier does.
 Therefore landlords should be wary about entering the property when the tenant is not there.
 Where a tenant has given permission, but has advised they will not be at the property themselves, it is recommended that landlords/agents are best accompanied by a witness.

 FAILURE TO REPAIR